Public folders in Office 365 and Exchange Online

 The folder's position in the public folder tree, including its parent and child folders

 The hierarchy doesn't store information about email addresses for mail-enabled public folders.
-The email addresses are stored on the directory object in Active Directory.
+Email addresses are stored in the directory.

 The public folder hierarchy synchronization process uses Incremental Change Synchronization (ICS), which provides a mechanism to monitor and synchronize changes to an Exchange store hierarchy or content.
 The changes include creating, modifying, and deleting folders and messages.
 When users are connected to and using content mailboxes, synchronization occurs every 15 minutes.
 If no users are connected to content mailbox, synchronization will be triggered less often (every 24 hours).If a write operation such as a creating a folder is performed on the primary hierarchy, synchronization is triggered immediately (synchronously) to the content mailbox.